rohan4693/Weather_and_Air_Quality_Monitoring_System/README.md

 ### Data Storage and Management
 - **SQLAlchemy**: Use SQLAlchemy for database management.
 - **Pandas**: Use Pandas for data manipulation and storage.
-Edited my part - Siri Vishwanath Hegde
+Team members - Rohan Singh, Siri Vishwanath Hegde,